Tourism of Indonesia

 If you are tired of traveling around this building, you can sit on a stone seat under shady trees in its yard.
 It is a comfortable place to relax and see the beauty of Manado from this highland.

-This museum is located on W.R.
+The Museum of North Sulawesi Province is located on W.R.
 Supratman street no. 72 in Manado, North Sulawesi, phone.
 0431-862685.
 It is situated in a strategic location and if you take a public transportation, you can get off in front of SMP Negeri 1 Manado.

-This museum is accessible by city transportations such as mikrolet (minibus) and taxi.
+This museum is accessible by city transportation such as mikrolet (minibus) and taxi.
 It will cost you only Rp.
 2.000 (about 20 US cents) for each trip by public transportation.

 If you have a limited to spend in North Sulawesi, this museum is a place you must visit.
 This three-story building has exhibition rooms displaying a complete collection of local historical and cultural items.

 It has a big yard with an entrance gate made of steps to the Exhibition Hall.
 It also has signboards to show you directions to collections by floors.

 For visitors who come with their children, it is suggested that they bring along their own food and drinks.
 You can take a rest under a shady tree in the museum yard while enjoying your meal.